-Crunch: Celery is a key component to any chicken salad!
-It's fresh and gives a crisp crunch to any bite.
-To give the chicken salad an extra crunch and nutty flavor we add pecans.
-The celery and pecans can also be chopped by hand or placed in the food processor.
+Crunch: Celery and onions are key components of any chicken salad!
+To give the chicken salad an extra crunch and nutty flavor we often add pecans, but you could also use almonds.
+Chop all crunch ingredients by hand or in the food processor.

 Extra Seasonings: No extra seasoning is needed for this recipe, a little salt, and pepper go a long way in this recipe, but a dash of dijon mustard can give the chicken salad an extra punch.
 Another option would be to add some paprika to the chicken or to the dish as a whole.

-Chicken salad is also extremely versatile and can easily be mixed and matched to fit what ever is in the kitchen.
+Chicken salad is also extremely versatile and can easily be mixed and matched to fit whatever is in the kitchen.
 It can be eaten solo, made into a sandwich, wrap, or salad.
 Below are some different alternatives that can be used to make the chicken salad.
 Combine to your desired liking.

-Creamy base: Regular or low fat mayo, plain Greek yogurt, avocado, vegan mayo
+Creamy base: Regular or low-fat mayo, plain Greek yogurt, mashed avocado, vegan mayo

 Sweetness: Apple, dried cherries, dried cranberries, grapes

-Seasonings: dijon mustard, lemon juice, garlic, salt and pepper
+Seasonings: dijon mustard, lemon juice, garlic, paprika, salt, and pepper